vespa-engine/blog/_posts/2021-12-03-billion-scale-knn.md

-Efficient Passage Retrieval with Hashing for Open-domain Question Answering</a>, the authors describe using a hashing layer on top of the bi-encoder transformer architecture to train a binary coded representation of documents and queries instead of continuous real valued representation.
+Efficient Passage Retrieval with Hashing for Open-domain Question Answering</a>, the authors describe using a hashing layer on top of the bi-encoder transformer architecture to train a binary coded representation of documents and queries instead of continuous real-valued representation.

 <img src="/assets/2021-12-03-binary-codes/bpr.png"/>